College Sport

 Promotion

-Once all preliminary work is completed, we have a finalized college profile of our client.
+Once all the preliminary work is completed, we have a finished college profile of our client.

 We promote this profile to selected colleges and universities in our network.

-In some cases, we start broad and in others, we know exactly which ones might be a match for our client.
+In some cases, we start broadly and in others, we know exactly which ones might be a match for our client.

 Scholarship negotiations